rwiren/central-brain/README.md

 ### ⚠️ Legacy Note
 **Measurement: `aircraft`**
 This measurement contains raw field dumps (e.g., `Trak`, `Spd`, `Sig`, `GAlt`).
 For analysis and dashboards, it is recommended to use `local_aircraft_state` as field names are normalized and consistent.

+---

+## 📊 Grafana Dashboards
+*Visualization of real-time flight telemetry, spoofing alerts, and system health.*

+🚧 **Documentation Pending:** This section will detail the specific dashboards used to visualize the `readsb` database, including:
+* **Spoofing Alert Heatmap:** Visualizing `is_spoofed` events geographically.
+* **Signal Integrity:** Correlating `signal_db` with distance to detect anomalies.
+* **Drift Analysis:** Plotting `lat_error` and `lon_error` over time.

+---

+## 📡 MLAT / TDoA Verification
+*Independent position verification using Time Difference of Arrival (TDoA) analysis.*

+🚧 **Work in Progress:** We are currently implementing Multilateration (MLAT) to counter GPS spoofing.

+**Concept:** By calculating the time difference of signal arrival at multiple synchronized receivers (Node 1 + Community Feeders), we can mathematically triangulate the aircraft's position independent of the GPS coordinates reported in the ADS-B message.
+This serves as a secondary "Truth Source" alongside OpenSky.

+---

 ## 🗺️ Receiver Coverage